How to Get Around the Davis and Sacramento Areas

 BART (Bay Area Rapid Transit)

-BART is a rail system that can get you around the San Francisco Bay Area or to and from the San Francisco International Airport (SFO) but does not come all the way to Davis.
-The closest station is in Antioch, CA. Check out their routes before planning your trip on the BART website.
+BART is a rail system that can get you around the San Francisco Bay Area or to and from the San Francisco International Airport (SFO), but does not come all the way to Davis and Sacramento.
+The closest stations are in Richmond, CA, and Antioch, CA. Check train routes before planning your trip on the BART website.

 Bicycles